mohamed113jouili/Adminstration_Produit_AdminLTE_Front_End/README.md

-(This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.2.)

 # AdminProduct

-it is a simple project product adminstration with an integration template admin-lte
+it is a simple project product adminstration with an integration template admin-lte,

+generated with Angular version 11.0.2

 before starting you must understand the backend part wwith SpringBoot https://github.com/mohamed113jouili/Adminstration_Produit_Back_End/blob/master/README.md